|In the name of

 Many people believe that the fast can only be opened with select foods such as a pinch of salt or dates (dried fruit).
-Some go even further by importing dates from Mecca or Medina because they believe that it those dates that must be eaten, not just any other dates from God’s spacious and bounteous Earth.
+Some go even further by importing dates from Mecca or Medina because they believe that those dates that must be eaten, not just any other dates from God’s spacious and bounteous Earth.
 These are false rules which find their root in Hadith.
 The dietary prohibitions specified in Quran are applicable at all times and do not make distinction among foods during Ramadan or any other time (2:187, 13:4).
 Believers are free to end or start a fast with whatever food they want (even dates), provided they do not make a religious law out of it and attribute it to God (7:32).

 After Ramadan ends, people may get together to congratulate each other for fulfilling such a great gift from God.
 Some may add a feast to enjoy the company of fellow Submitters, exchange congratulations and greetings and commemorate God in some manner.
 It is not forbidden or wrong to congratulate and celebrate God's gift of fasting, provided it is not made into a religious requirement.
 It should be a personal choice and absolutely optional because it is not a religious commandment by God (there is no mention in the Quran of an Eid celebration after fasting / Ramadan).
 Also, just like there is no extra Salat Prayer as mentioned earlier, there is no such thing as an ‘Eid’ Salat prayer which is performed in congregation on the first morning after fasting.
 Observing an "Eid prayer" is an innovation.

 May God bless us with a great month of fasting.

 International Community of Submitters / Masjid Tucson